 Please quote and acknowledge the suitable reference when using the inventory or when making your own implementation of it.

-A reference implementation of the SI inventory is available at http://salserver.org.aalto.fi/sitest/en/.
+A reference implementation of the self-report SI inventory is available at http://salserver.org.aalto.fi/sitest/en/.
 The questionnaire provides feedback to the participant based on how he or she scores in the eight SI factors in relation to previous participants, noting in which SI factors he or she is in the highest and lowest percentiles.

 The factors of the SI inventory can be described as follows:

-If you are interested in using the SI inventory in your work, we recommend you first read the introductory paper.
 You may also be interested in the book-length description of the dimensions of SI:

 You may use the SI inventory and the related materials for your personal use, academic research, and consulting, provided that the original article is referenced and acknowledged.
 Commercial distribution of the material is not allowed.
 All rights to the material remain with the authors, Juha Törmänen, Raimo P. Hämäläinen and Esa Saarinen.

 You are free to create your own implementation of the SI inventory based on the information presented here.
 The example questionnaire form and formulas for calculating factor scores below should make application straightforward.